platformps/exercise.javascript_printing-shapes/README.md

 ## Part 4 - Checkerboard
-* Finish defining the `printCheckerboard` function-stub located in `./assets/js/utils.js`.
+* Finish defining the `getCheckerboard` function-stub located in `./assets/js/shapes.js`.
 	* The function should ask user to input `width` and `height` and prints a rectangular checkerboard of the requested size using asterisks and spaces (alternating)
 * Test the function by _calling_ it from `./assets/js/header-functions.js`, then opening the **insepctor-tool** on the `./index.html` document.